-- Reduce operational risk and associated losses, thereby improving cost to income ratio and variability in financial performance; - · Improve customer outcomes and employee satisfaction; and - Sustain customer confidence and a positive regulatory reputation.
+- · Reduce operational risk and associated losses, thereby improving cost to income ratio and variability in financial performance; - Improve customer outcomes and employee satisfaction; and - Sustain customer confidence and a positive regulatory reputation.

-The Company's business standards set out the minimum control objectives and controls that each business area is required to operate.
+The Group's business standards (which apply to the Company) set out the minimum control objectives and controls that each business area is required to operate.
 Operational risk tolerances are quantitative boundaries that constrain specific risk-taking activities at an operational level.